HL7/hl7.github.io/_docs/fhir-building-the-spec.md

 ---
 title: "Building the Specification"
-permalink: /docs/building_the_spec/
+permalink: /docs/fhir-building-the-spec/
 excerpt: "How to local build the fhir specification."
 last_modified_at: 2021-04-26
 toc: true
 ---

+## Prerequisites

+{% include prerequisites-java.md %}

+{% include prerequisites-git.md project-git-link='https://github.com/HL7/fhir.git' %}

 ## Publishing Locally

+This project uses the [Gradle Wrapper][Link-GradleWrapper] to build.
+Gradle Wrapper will take care of downloading an appropriate version of Gradle to build with.

+1. Be sure you have at least 16 GB of RAM
-1. Run `./gradlew publish` from the command line
+2. Run `./gradlew publish` (Mac or Linux) or `./gradlew.bat publish` (Windows) from the command line
-2. Wait for it to finish (~20 minutes)
+3. Wait for it to finish (~20 minutes)

 See also: [FHIR Build Process][Link-Wiki]